 - Walk through the Bhutan Gate from Jaigaon to Phuentsholing; it’s that simple!

-- For Indians: show ID (Aadhaar or passport) and proceed permits for deeper travel must be obtained at the local Immigration office.
+- For Indians: show ID (Aadhaar or passport) and a travel permit for deeper travel must be obtained at the local Immigration office.

 - Notably, the Bhutanese Army and SSB guards man the checkpoint.